 - ALCAM was endorsed at the May 2003 Australian Transport Council Meeting.
 All State & Territory Ministers agreed to adopt this innovative method of level crossing risk assessment;

 - In 2004, a Microsoft Access database was developed (Level Crossing Management System – LXM) to maintain data and run assessments.
 This LXM system was adopted formally by the ALCAM committee.
-The LXM is currently being developed into a SQL database with internet interface;
+In 2014, the LXM system was redeveloped into a web application.

 - Significant redevelopment of the ALCAM has taken place over the last 3 years.
 A new ALCAM comprising new Traffic Exposure Model, Infrastructure Model and Consequence Model has been developed and accepted by the national committee;